 - Surgical valvuloplasty.
 In rare cases, surgical repair may be a more effective option than balloon valvuloplasty, such as in infants born with an aortic valve in which the leaflets of the valve are fused together.
 Using traditional surgical tools, a cardiac surgeon operates on the valve and separates these leaflets to reduce stenosis and improve blood flow.

 Aortic valve stenosis can be treated effectively with surgery.
-However, you may still be at risk of irregular heart rhythms even after you've been treated for aortic valve stenosis.
+However, you'll need regular follow-up appointments with your doctor to check for any changes in your condition.
+You may still be at risk of irregular heart rhythms even after you've been treated for aortic valve stenosis.
 You may need to take medications to lower that risk.
-If your heart has become weakened from aortic stenosis, you may need medications to treat heart failure.
+If your heart has become weakened from aortic valve stenosis, you may need medications to treat heart failure.

-- Smith CR, et al. Transcatheter versus surgical aortic-valve replacement in high-risk patients.
+- Adams DH, et al. Transcatheter aortic-valve replacement with a self-expanding prosthesis.
 New England Journal of Medicine.
-2011;364:2187.
+In press.
+Accessed April 29, 2014.

 - Cook AJ.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
 May 2, 2014.